spectrocloud/librarium/content/docs/13-vertex/02-migrate-cluster-to-enterprise-mode.md

 ---
 title: "Migrate Cluster to Enterprise Mode"
 metaTitle: "Migrate Cluster to Enterprise Mode"
-metaDescription: "Migrate Cluster to Enterprise Mode."
+metaDescription: "Learn how to convert a self-hosted single node cluster to a highly available three-node cluster."
 icon: " "
 hideToC: false
 fullWidth: false